CENTRAL WEST VIRGINIA WIRELESS ASSOCIATION

 Sec.
 1. The President shall preside at meetings and conduct them according to the rules adopted.
 He/she shall enforce due observance of this Constitution and By-Laws; decide all questions of order; sign all official documents adopted by the Association, and perform all other duties pertaining to the office of President.
 The President of the Association (Club) shall automatically be a member of all committees with the privilege of voting or refraining from voting in order to serve as a Tie-Breaker.

 Sec 2.
-The Vice-President shall assume all the duties of the President in his/her absence.
+The Vice-President shall assume all the duties of the President in his/her absence or vacancy in this position.
 In addition, he/she shall assist the President in advancing club interest and activity as approved by the Association (Club).
 He/she shall maintain liaison with applicable local, regional, and national organizations, in support of same, in time of need, if within our capabilities.

 Sec 3.
-The Secretary shall keep a record of the proceedings of all meetings to include but not limited to: member attendance, keep a roll of active members, submit membership applications, filing of annual deadlines, carry on all correspondence, read communications at each meeting, and keep minutes of every CWWJA meeting.
+The Secretary shall keep a record of the proceedings of all meetings to include but not limited to: member attendance, keep a roll of active and past members in a database, submit membership applications, filing of annual deadlines, carry on all correspondence, the keeper of all Association documentation, read communications at each meeting, and keep minutes of every CWVWA meeting.

 Sec 4.
-The Treasurer shall receive and receipt all monies paid to the Association (club); keep an accurate account of all monies received and expended; pay no bills without proper authorization (Executive Committee).
+The Treasurer shall receive, deposit and record all monies paid to the Association (club); keep an accurate account of all monies received and expended; pay no bills without proper authorization (Executive Council).
 The budget shall identify, by categories, known and predictable disbursements of Association (club) funds.
-After approval by the Executive Committee the budget shall be submitted to the membership at a regular meeting.
-Approval of the budget by a quorum of the membership is required of all expenditures.
-The Treasurer shall communicate any member dues paid to the Secretary as soon as The Treasurer shall ensure that all checks contain his signature and the signature of one other person, two (2) signatures.
+After approval by the Executive Council the budget shall be submitted to the membership at a regular meeting.
+Approval of the budget by a quorum of the membership is required.
+The Treasurer shall communicate any member dues paid to the Secretary as soon as soon as possible.
+The Treasurer shall ensure that all checks contain his signature and the signature of one other person, two (2) signatures.

-Sec 4.b.
-The Treasurer shall maintain an up to date list of all association (club) assets and the location of said assets.
+Sec 4a.
+The Treasurer shall maintain an up to date list of all Association (club) assets and the location of said assets.

-Article IV — Duties of the Executive Committee
+Article IV — Duties of the Executive Council

-The Executive Committee shall have broad powers to plan Association activities and to conduct Association business except for those items of business reserved for the Full Membership by the Constitution and By-Laws of the Association.
-Decisions made by the Executive Committee, acting within its authority, shall require concurrence of a majority of the Executive Committee members at the next regularly scheduled meeting.
+The Executive Council shall have the authority to plan Association activities and to conduct Association business except for those items of business reserved for the Full Membership by the Constitution and By-Laws of the Association.
+Decisions made by the Executive Council, acting within its authority, shall require concurrence of a majority of the Executive Council members in attendance, any decisions will be recorded by the Association secretary and presented at the next regularly scheduled Association meeting for discussion and possible approval.
+The Executive Council shall also perform a review of assets in December of each year.

 Article V — Meetings